MahmoudOkasha17/Shopify/README.md

 # Shopify
-an ecommerce website made with react & node.js
+An ecommerce website made with react & node.js